-- 1) We recommend that each participating association, including the Mendum's Pond Association, continue to develop its data base on lake water quality through continuation of the long term monitoring program.
-The data base will provide information on the short and long-term cyclic variability that occurs in the lake and will eventually enable more reliable predictions of water quality trends. - 2) We recommend collecting weekly secchi disk measurements, beginning in May and continuing through September, to supplement the Monthly chlorophyll a and dissolved color data.
-The additional water clarity data will document short term fluctuations which occur and will allow for a more complete assessment of Mendum's Pond in the coming year. - Changing land use within your watershed, the surrounding land which drains into the lake, can accelerate the natural aging process.
-A lake typically fills in and becomes more productive on a geological time frame (thousands of years), however, this process can be accelerated to occur in tens of years when development, agriculture and other landscape changes occur that do not incorporate best management practices (i.e. maintaining vegetative buffer strips along the shoreline, minimizing fertilizer and pesticide applications, installing proper erosion control structures, etc.) which are set to minimize water quality impacts.
-We invite interested persons to take part in a new assessment manual, produced jointly by the UNH LLMP and the New Hampshire Soil Conservation Service (NH SCS), which provides the layperson with a systematic method for recognizing and evaluating erosion, sedimentation and related non-point source (NPS) pollutant problems in New Hampshire watersheds.
+- 1) We recommend that each participating association, including the Mirror Lake Association, continue to develop its data base on lake water quality through continuation of the long term monitoring program.
+The data base will provide information on the short and long-term cyclic variability that occurs in the lake and will eventually enable more reliable predictions of water quality trends. - We recommend continued lake water testing in April/May to monitor the lakes reaction to the nutrient and acid loadings that typically occur after ice-melt and during the heavy spring rains.
+Emphasis should be placed on chlorophyll and alkalinity sampling, as the spring runoff can have a profound effect on these parameters (i.e. increased algal growth and lower alkalinity levels).
+Phosphorous samples are also recommended from both the in-lake (including Hersey Cove) and the tributary sampling stations. - 3) We recommend the collection of mid-lake chlorophyll samples in August, as these populations can be overlooked when the sampling of surface waters is undertaken alone.
+Mid-lake algal populations can take advantage of higher nutrient levels in the deeper waters and go unnoticed until temperature stratification is disrupted and these populations are circulated into the surface waters.
+Contact the LLMP coordinator for more information. - 4) The FBG will perform a team trip in 1994 to supplement the data collected by the volunteer monitors.
+The more in-depth analysis performed during the trip will help locate potential problem areas around Mirror Lake and further assess the condition of the lake. - 5) Changing land use within your watershed, the surrounding land which drains into the lake, can accelerate the natural aging process.
+A lake typically fills in and becomes more productive on a geological time frame (thousands of years), however, this process can be accelerated to occur in tens of years when development, agriculture and other landscape changes occur that do not incorporate best management practices (i.e.

+maintaining vegetative buffer strips along the shoreline, minimizing fertilizer and pesticide applications, installing proper erosion control structures, etc.) set to minimize water quality impacts.
+We invite interested persons to take part in a new assessment manual, produced jointly by the UNH LLMP and the New Hampshire Soil Conservation Service (NH SCS), which provides the layperson with a systematic method for recognizing and evaluating erosion, sedimentation and related non-point source (NPS) pollutant problems in New

+Hampshire watersheds.
 Contact the LLMP coordinator for further information.

-We invite other interested members of the Mendum's Pond Association to join the monitoring effort.
-The FBG will provide an initial training session to review the lake monitoring methodologies employed by the NH LLMP.
-The NH LLMP can also discuss additional monitoring options to address additional issues as the Mendum's Pond Association deems fit.
-For more information contact Jeff Schloss, NH LLMP coordinator, or Bob Craycraft, assistant NH LLMP coordinator.
+6) We invite other interested residents to join the monitoring effort on Mirror Lake.

+The LLMP will provide an initial training session to review lake monitoring methodologies and help modify the monitoring program, if necessary, to meet the current concerns of the lake association.
+Those interested in monitoring should contact Jeff Schloss, LLMP

+Coordinator, or Bob Craycraft, Assistant LLMP Coordinator:

-Jeff Schloss (862-3848) or Bob Craycraft (862-3546) 109 Pettee Hall University of New Hampshire Durham NH 03824
+109 Pettee Hall/UNH Durham NH, 03824

-5) For an additional list of recommendations, refer to the Mendum's Pond Diagnostic/Feasibility Study (1992), pages XI-1 through XI-57.